-Additionally, you may simply lack the time to negotiate properly.
+Additionally, you may simply lack time to negotiate properly.
 Debt settlement is often a lengthy process that requires an investment of time and energy that you might not be able to give.
-Some have found it difficult even to find the right person in the creditor’s organization to handle the matter.
+Some have found it difficult to find the right person in the creditor’s organization to handle the matter.

 Also, because you may owe multiple creditors, you must enter into separate negotiations with each creditor, which can be a lengthy, tedious process.